 The Cortex Innovation Community is a 200-acre thriving innovation ecosystem nestled among impressive institutions such as partner Washington University in St. Louis, Saint Louis University, Barnes-Jewish Hospital, University of Missouri—St. Louis, and the Missouri Botanical Garden.
-Just over four years since the completion of the master plan, the rapidly growing district is now home to a network of 200 companies, over $500 million in investment, and 3,600 new jobs.
-Housing, retail, hotels, open spaces, and public amenities are all part of the development to attract young entrepreneurs and small companies in addition to seasoned scientists, large corporations, and local residents.
+Since the completion of the master plan, the rapidly growing district is now home to a network of 200 companies, over $500 million in investment, and 3,600 new jobs.
+Cortex is a model for a university-affiliated innovation district that harnesses a single urban location to build a culture of collaboration and discovery.
+Each building, each lobby, each green space, is intentionally designed and choreographed so that people bump into each other, share ideas, and create connections.

 In 1998, the Society for College and University Planning (SCUP) held its annual conference in Vancouver, British Columbia, and Ayers […]